 Limited Liability Company ‘LLC’

-A Limited Liability Company is a form of business entity which combines the “limited liability” feature of the corporation with the tax advantages of the partnership.
+A Limited Liability Company (LLC) is a form of business entity which combines the “limited liability” feature of the corporation with the tax advantages of the partnership.

 Generally, most people form corporations or limited liability companies in order to shield the shareholders or members and officers or managers from personal liability for the debts and obligations of the entity.
 There may also be various tax advantages to forming these entities which may not be available for sole proprietorships and general partnerships

-A limited liability company is taxed similarly to a Sub-S Corporation, because there is only single taxation.
+An LLC is taxed similarly to a Sub-S Corporation, because there is only single taxation.
 A basic difference is that, LLC structures offer a partnership tax return whereas a Sub-S Corporation must file a corporate tax return.

 FEATURES

-LLC operating costs are inherently lower those of a sub S corporation.
+Limited Liability Company operating costs are inherently lower those of a sub S corporation.
 Whereas a general partner may not be removed by members of the Limited Partnership, an LLC is not required to declare a general partner.
 Managers designated by members of an LLC may be subject to removal if desired.

 CHOOSING TO IMPLEMENT A LIMITED LIABILITY COMPANY